Norwegian Cruise Line (NCLH)

 AI Analysis | Feedback

-Harry Sommer, President & Chief Executive Officer
+John W. Chidsey – President & Chief Executive Officer

-Daniel S. Farkas serves as the Executive Vice President, General Counsel & Secretary of Norwegian Cruise Line Holdings Ltd., bringing over 25 years of legal experience.
-He is responsible for overseeing all aspects of the Legal division, including Risk Management, Corporate Governance and Compliance, Passenger and Crew Claims, and Governmental Affairs.
-Additionally, Farkas acts as the company's Corporate Ethics Officer.
-He joined Norwegian in January 2004, and prior to that, he was an Assistant State Attorney for the Eleventh Judicial Circuit in Miami-Dade County.
-He also worked as a partner at a boutique law firm specializing in maritime litigation.
-Farkas was instrumental in guiding the company through its initial public offering in 2013 and the acquisition of Prestige Cruise Holdings in 2014.
+Daniel Farkas serves as the Executive Vice President, General Counsel & Secretary for Norwegian Cruise Line Holdings Ltd. He brings over 25 years of legal experience to the role and oversees all aspects of the company's Legal division, including Risk Management, Corporate Governance and Compliance, Passenger and Crew Claims, and Governmental Affairs.
+Farkas also holds the position of the company's Corporate Ethics Officer.

-Patrik Dahlgren, Executive Vice President, Chief Vessel Operations and Newbuild Officer
+Patrik Dahlgren – Executive Vice President, Chief Vessel Operations and Newbuild Officer

 AI Analysis | Feedback